tardate/LittleArduinoProjects/ESP32/UsingMDNS/README.md

 ### Minimum Registration Details

-The minimum required to regster the ESP32 is to begin the mDNS service with a hostname:
+The minimum required to register the ESP32 is to begin the mDNS service with a hostname:

     #include <ESPmDNS.h>
     char hostname[] = "esp32-using-mdns";